divyaunnk/expense-tracker/README.md

-Application: Expense Tracker
+# Expense Tracker

-About/Overview: This application helps to keep a record of money inflow and outflow.
+This application helps to keep a record of money inflow and outflow.
 It keeps a daily record of your expenses by tracking the income and expense, puts more of an emphasis on your spending, and, helps you get a good idea of your purchasing behavior.

-List of Features:

-1. First Page:

-- The home page which is the landing page of the application, and has Login and Register buttons on the top right corner of it
-- The Register and Login buttons, both redirect the user to another respective pages
-- As soon as a user registers in the application, an email is received by the user for succesful registration
-- Navbar will remain same for every page except Dashboard

-2. User Dashboard:

-- Will include an 'Add' button, which will allow a user to add their income or expenses
-- There will be logs of every record added by the user
-- The dashboard will show case Income, Expenses and Total
-- A user will be able also be able to Edit and Delete a log

-3. Diagram:

-- The user dashboard will have a button on the top right corner, which says 'Diagram'
+# Features
+The Expense Tracker application includes the following pages and features:

+- User Login and Signup: Users can create an account or log in to an existing account to access the application.
+- Category Management: Users can add and manage categories for their expenses and income.
+This helps in organizing and tracking different types of transactions.
+- Income Tracking: Users can add different types of income, such as salary, bonuses, or investments, providing a comprehensive overview of their earnings.
+- Expense Tracking: Users can add various expenses they incur, such as rent, bills, groceries, or entertainment expenses, enabling them to monitor their spending habits.
-- Through this, a user can see a graph of the income, expenses, with respect to the dates (Start and End dates)
+- Dashboard: Users can view a comprehensive dashboard that displays their current financial status.
+It includes a summary of income, expenses, and savings.
-- The user can then logout using 'Log out' button
+- Analytics Chart: The application features an analytics chart powered by React Highcharts.
+This chart visually represents the user's income and expenses, helping them identify trends and patterns.